Honors Eccles Fellows

-- Submit a proposal to teach a 3000 level Honors seminar class, either individually or with one other colleague;
+- Submit a proposal to teach an HNRS 3900 Seminar class, either individually or with one other colleague;

 - The class should be a new preparation;

-- The department chair must agree to releasing the Eccles Fellow for both the teaching and release time;
+- Department Chair(s) must agree to release the Eccles Fellow for both teaching and release time;

 Previous Eccles Fellows